chingu-voyages/v52-tier2-team-22/README.md

 ---

-## Special Thanks 🙏
+## 9. Special Thanks

-We as a whole team would like to thank the [Chingu platform](https://www.chingu.io/) for providing us this opportunity to practice our communication and coding skills, in this simulated work envoronment.
+We as a whole team would like to thank the [Chingu platform](https://www.chingu.io/) for providing us this opportunity to practice our communication and coding skills, in this simulated work environment.

 <br>